Elitism and Democracy: Coffee in the Life and Literature of Saul Bellow

 The importance of coffee in this social setting for Bellow is evident in the quote brought by James Atlas, in his biography of Saul Bellow, Bellow, (Random House, 2000.)

 “‘Beranos, the French religious novelist, said that his soul could not bear to be cut off from its kind, and that was shy he did his work in cafes, ‘ Bellows noted enviously: ‘Cafes indeed!
 I would have kissed the floor of a cafe.
 There were no cafes in Chicago.
 There were greasy-spoon cafeterias, one-arm joints, taverns.
 I never yet heard of a writer who brought his manuscripts into a tavern.'”

 Looking back Bellow sounds envious of those who could develop intellectually in an elitist social setting.
 Ravelstien revels in this type of setting.
 But Bellow seems a bit critical of the extravagance and lack of proportion that accompanies his protagonist’s reveling.
-The pleasure of his social setting may lead to seeing importance in social status rather than in real social/human contact is to be developed in that setting.
-Bellow believes in nurturing taste and expertise, but is not willing to let his culture drive a wedge between him and his fellow man, blinding him to the essentials.
+The pleasure of his social setting may lead to seeing the importance of social status rather than real social/human contact is to be developed in that setting.
+Bellow believes in nurturing taste and expertise but is not willing to let his culture drive a wedge between him and his fellow man, blinding him to the essentials.

 “It [Chicago] was his kind of town, if only because it wasn’t New York.
 Bellow has always needed his willed sense of exclusion.
 Chicago was mid-western, raw and heterodox, where New York was too obviously sophisticated.
 The local university was no Ivy League conspiracy of gentlemen whose highest cultural aspiration was to join Eliot and James on the boat back to the old country.
 Chicago alone could nurture Bellow’s mythic sense of the American writer’s selfhood.”